Picnic

 When my foodie friends saw this prototype, they were excited by the app and expressed their desire to use it if it became a real app.

-Although this was a fictional project, if this became a real app, I would track the following metrics to measure the success of the project:
+If this became a real app, I would track the following metrics to measure the success of the project:

 - average time spent on the app per week: indicates that this app satisfies users' needs/wants